16 Association: Correlation and Contingency

 16.1.1 Correlation

-we estimate the population correlation coefficient, \(\rho\) (pronounced rho), with the sample correlation coefficient, \(r\) and test whether it is significantly different from zero because a correlation coefficient of 0 means association.
+We estimate the population correlation coefficient, \(\rho\) (pronounced rho), with the sample correlation coefficient, \(r\) and test whether it is significantly different from zero because a correlation coefficient of 0 means association.

-Pearson’s correlation coefficient, is a parametric measure which assumes the variables are normally distributed and that any correlation is linear.
+Pearsonâs correlation coefficient, is a parametric measure which assumes the variables are normally distributed and that any correlation is linear.

-Spearman’s rank correlation coefficient, is a non-parametric measure which does not assume the variables are normally distributed
+Spearmanâs rank correlation coefficient, is a non-parametric measure which does not assume the variables are normally distributed or a strict linear association.
+It is also less sensitive to outliers.

-16.1.2 Contingency Chi-squared
+16.2.1 Contingency Chi-squared

 two categorical variables